sharife/goldenthread-v2/site/content/_index.md

 cta: Donate!
 link: https://goldenthread.my.salesforce-sites.com/donate/?dfId=a0n3Z00000tn4RsQAI
 items:
-  - subtitle: "**The Gaza Monologues**"
+  - subtitle: "**Watch The Gaza Monologues**"
     text: >-
-      Wed.
-Nov.
-29, 2023 \

-      12 noon PT \

-      online, free

-      Golden Thread Productions and [Aviva Arts](https://www.avivaarts.org/) are collaborating in their response to the urgent call put out by [ASHTAR Theatre](https://www.ashtar-theatre.org/) to theater makers around the world to publicly read or perform [The Gaza Monologues](https://www.gazamonologues.com/) on November 29th, 2023, the International Day of Solidarity with the Palestinian People - a significant day for those who value justice, equality, and freedom for the Palestinian people.
+      Golden Thread Productions and [Aviva Arts](https://www.avivaarts.org/)
+      collaborated in their response to the urgent call put out by [ASHTAR Theatre](https://www.ashtar-theatre.org/) to theater makers around the
+      world to publicly read or perform [The Gaza Monologues](https://www.gazamonologues.com/) on November 29th, 2023, the
+      International Day of Solidarity with the Palestinian People - a significant day for those who value justice, equality, and freedom for the Palestinian people.

       *The Gaza Monologues* are testimonies written by Gazan youth in 2010, after the first war on the Gaza Strip.
 Tragically, these monologues are still accurate today.
-They are highlighting the horrors, hopes, and resilience of the courageous Gazans to a wider audience, bringing out the voices of children and people in Gaza.
+They highlight the horrors, hopes, and resilience of the courageous Gazans, lifting the voices of children and people in Gaza.

-      Golden Thread and Aviva Arts' reading of *The Gaza Monologues* will be presented in multiple languages.
-Registration is free.
+      Golden Thread and Aviva Arts' reading of *The Gaza Monologues* are presented in multiple languages.
+To download the Gaza Monologues and read along in different languages please visit: *[The Gaza Monologues](https://www.gazamonologues.com/copy-of-team)* scripts page.

       *The Gaza Monologues*

-      online reading

-      Wed Nov 29, 12 noon PT
+      recorded live Wed Nov 29, 2023

-      FREE
     image: https://ucarecdn.com/aac599a7-6254-4616-b250-4a0649922bbe/
     cta: Watch the Video
     link: https://www.youtube.com/watch?v=dgHrfZr2PCg